jamesacklin/send/app/README.md

 Because the pagination component is designed to react and change itself based on whichever page the user is on, there are lots of opportunities to add additional funtionality here.
 Currently, users can only return to Home from an article or page, and navigate between pages of post listings.
 However, one could easily imagine a "Next article" link, which takes the user to an automatically-defined article, or one which has been designated by a Dirt Rag staffer.
 For example, if the user is reading an article about wellness and diet, and Editorial has established a relationship between this post and another from 2013 about the benefits of active recovery, it would make sense to link the user to this post from the global pagination.

+### Other Global Features

+Each page, article, or index view in Send has the appropriate data for linking to the page via social media.

 ---

 ## Index Pages